Moody's cuts Greece's ratings after default, following Fitch and S&P

 Concerns around a Greek exit from the euro common currency have led to an uneasiness in the financial markets, as the country's membership in the 19-nation currency bloc remains uncertain.

-Greece, which defaulted on a 1.6 billion euro IMF loan, is on course for a referendum at the weekend at which its citizens will vote on whether to accept the austerity terms of continued international aid.
+Greece, which defaulted on a 1.6 billion euro (1 billion pound) IMF loan, is on course for a referendum at the weekend at which its citizens will vote on whether to accept the austerity terms of continued international aid.

 The downgrade follows similar ratings actions at Fitch and Standard & Poor's.